In this KB

 - Frequently asked questions related to Email add-ons

 Cloudways offers a number of add-ons related to email.
-In this KB we are going to explain the different options, so you can better understand which one you may need.
+We are going to explain the different available options, so you can better understand which one works best for you.

-Transactional Email – This is email leaving your server / application with destination a third party (your customers, subscribers …).
-We advice to always use a third party service for safe email delivery (as directly sending email from cloud servers is not reliable).
-For this you can use our inexpensive Elastic Email Add-on, or if you already use any such services (Sendgrid, Mailgun, Mandrill …) you can configure it to be used with your server(s) via our free SMTP Add-on (note that you are responsible for paying any third party service that you are using).
+Transactional Email – This is basically email leaving your server/application to a destination such as a third party (your customers, subscribers …).
+We advise to always use a third party service for safe email delivery (as directly sending email from cloud servers is not reliable).
+For this, we recommend our inexpensive Elastic Email Add-on.
+If you already use any such services (Sendgrid, Mailgun, Mandrill …), you can configure it to be used with your server(s) via our free SMTP Add-on (note that you are responsible for taking care of charges occurring from third party services).

-Mailboxes – If what you need are mailboxes for your domain (e.g. firstname.lastname@example.org) to send and receive email, then we have partnered with Rackspace to offer, at a very discounted rate, extremely reliable mailboxes.
-Simply sign-up for our Rackspace Email Add-on and let us know how many do you need.
+Mailboxes – If what you need are mailboxes for your domain (e.g. email@example.com) to send and receive email, we have partnered with Rackspace to offer, at a very discounted rate, extremely reliable mailboxes.
+Simply sign-up for our Rackspace Email Add-on and let us know how many you require.

 Q: Can I use both SMTP Add-on (free) and Elastic Email add-on on the same server?

 A: No. You can only use one of the transactional email add-ons on your server.
-You can either choose the SMTP Add-on (bringing your own third party service) or the you can activate the Elastic Email Add-on.
+You can either choose the SMTP Add-on (third party service) or you can activate the Elastic Email Add-on.